 View Zion Health’s Maternity Guide to learn more.

 As with any other medical need, expectant mothers pay a single IUA for all expenses related to their maternity need.
 Shareable expenses may be related to miscarriage, prenatal care, postnatal care, and delivery.
 STD screenings prescribed by a licensed practitioner as part of routine prenatal care are shareable as part of the maternity need.
-Maternity needs requests must be submitted within 30 days from the date the member’s pregnancy is verified.
+Maternity need requests must be submitted within 30 days from the date the member’s pregnancy is verified.

 Early Sharing Request

 A maternity care provider may reduce normal charges if a member prepays some or all of the bill.
 If this is the case, Zion Health will consider sharing the maternity need prior to delivery.
-To be considered for early sharing, the member must submit an estimate from the provider with the needs request form.
+To be considered for early sharing, the member must submit an estimate from the provider with the need request form.

 Home births typically incur fewer expenses.
 If the costs are significantly lower for a home birth than for a hospital birth and the member is under the care of a licensed care provider, Zion Health may partially waive the IUA for the maternity need.